 Day 1, 26th December

 On the morning of 26th, we took a cab from Himanshu’s place to the Bangalore city railway station.
 The first part of our journey required us to make a trip to Mysore and then hire a cab from there to proceed further.
 The cab had been already booked in advance and was to pick us from the railway station itself.

 The train journey from Bangalore to Mysore was a very peaceful one, with Sunay sleeping through the journey and I eating away Mohit’s brain and ears.
 Nothing much to add except for this.

 We reached Mysore in the afternoon and after collecting cash, we got the cab and embarked on a week full of funny incidents and exciting, thrilling adventures.

 What I had forgotten was to convey to the cab organizer that we didn’t know any South Indian language.
-So to our amazing luck, we got a driver who only knew the language of South.
-I have forgotten his name already and hence my urgency to write the blog down is more justified!
+So to our amazing luck, we got a driver who only knew one of the four languages of the South, that too of the state where we will have the least of our travels.
+I have forgotten his name already (Mota bhai told me later it is Naveen) and hence my urgency to write the blog down is more justified!